centrica-engineering/nucleus-docs/docs/components/ns-form.md

 ## Introduction

-> The form component is used to wrap around ns-inputters and manage their validation.
+> The form component is used to contain ns-inputters and manage their validations.

-Additional intro text...
+ns-form acts as a wrapper for your ns-inputters.
+It's main purpose is to manage the validations of it's child ns-inputters.
+When the validate() method is called the form will validate each of it's ns-inputters and return an object with all the relevant information about the form fields and their validations.

 ## Usage